Chapter 9: Mathematics in High School, Grades Nine and Ten

 Direct connections include:

-• Model with Functions directly connects to: Features of Functions, Growth & Decay, Investigate Data, Systems of Equations, Function Investigations
+• Model with Functions directly connects to: Features of Functions, Growth and Decay, Investigate Data, Systems of Equations, Function Investigations

-• Features of Functions directly connects to: Growth & Decay, Systems of Equations, Function Investigations, Model with Functions
+• Features of Functions directly connects to: Growth and Decay, Systems of Equations, Function Investigations, Model with Functions

-• Systems of Equations directly connects to: Growth & Decay, Features of Functions, Model with Functions, Function Investigations
+• Systems of Equations directly connects to: Growth and Decay, Features of Functions, Model with Functions, Function Investigations

-• Function Investigations directly connects to: Model with Functions, Features of Functions, Growth & Decay, Investigate Data, Systems of Equations
+• Function Investigations directly connects to: Model with Functions, Features of Functions, Growth and Decay, Investigate Data, Systems of Equations

 • Investigate Data directly connects to: Model with Functions, Function Investigations